mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 [3] MingLiU_HKSCS-ExtB (mingliu_hkscs-extb) Regular

-This is the entry in the config_fonts.php configuration file:
+This is the entry in the mPDF configuration:

 {% highlight php %}
 <?php

-[
+$config = [
 	'fontdata' = [

 		'mingliu' => [